-IN6 The HKFRS:

-- (a) adopts the classification 'held for sale'. - (b) introduces the concept of a disposal group, being a group of assets to be disposed of, by sale or otherwise, together as a group in a single transaction, and liabilities directly associated with those assets that will be transferred in the transaction. - (c) specifies that assets or disposal groups that are classified as held for sale are carried at the lower of carrying amount and fair value less costs to sell.
+- IN6 The HKFRS: - (a) adopts the classification 'held for sale'. - (b) introduces the concept of a disposal group, being a group of assets to be disposed of, by sale or otherwise, together as a group in a single transaction, and liabilities directly associated with those assets that will be transferred in the transaction. - (c) specifies that assets or disposal groups that are classified as held for sale are carried at the lower of carrying amount and fair value less costs to sell.

-- (d) specifies that an asset classified as held for sale, or included within a disposal group that is classified as held for sale, is not depreciated. - (e) specifies that an asset classified as held for sale, and the assets and liabilities included within a disposal group classified as held for sale, are presented separately on the face of the balance sheetin the statement of financial position. - (f) withdraws SSAP 33 Discontinuing Operations and replaces it with requirements that: - (i) change the timing of the classification of an operation as discontinued.
+- (d) specifies that an asset classified as held for sale, or included within a disposal group that is classified as held for sale, is not depreciated. - (e) specifies that an asset classified as held for sale, and the assets and liabilities included within a disposal group classified as held for sale, are presented separately in the statement of financial position. - (f) withdraws SSAP 33 Discontinuing Operations and replaces it with requirements that: - (i) change the timing of the classification of an operation as discontinued.
 SSAP 33 classified an operation as discontinuing at the earlier of (a) the entity entering into a binding sale agreement and (b) the board of directors approving and announcing a formal disposal plan.
-The HKFRS classifies an operation as discontinued at the date the operation meets the criteria to be classified as held for sale or when the entity has disposed of the operation. - (ii) specify that the results of discontinued operations are to be shown separately on the face of the income statement in the statement of comprehensive income. - (iii) prohibit retroactive classification of an operation as discontinued, when the criteria for that classification are not met until after the balance sheet date reporting date.
+The HKFRS classifies an operation as discontinued at the date the operation meets the criteria to be classified as held for sale or when the entity has disposed of the operation. - (ii) specify that the results of discontinued operations are to be shown separately in the statement of comprehensive income. - (iii) prohibit retroactive classification of an operation as discontinued, when the criteria for that classification are not met until after the reporting date.